 Identifying minerals in high sulfidation epithermal deposits

 High sulfidation epithermal deposits are created by fluids from hot magma.
 Rocks that come in contact with the fluids are altered and a definable zone formed.
 These alteration zones as they move away from the core are characterized by the following mineral assemblages: alunite, pyrophyllite, kaolinite, illite, and chlorite rich clays.
-An oreXpress spectrometer with EZ-ID can help identify the dominant minerals to creat a more accurate mineral map and better decisions on where to drill and what they can expect to find.
+An oreXpress, oreXplorer or oreXpert spectrometer with EZ-ID can help identify the dominant minerals to create a more accurate mineral map and better decisions on where to drill and what they can expect to find.

-With an oreXpress geological spectrometer and EZ-ID, a geologist can match the target minerals from outcrops, pits, trenches and benches against two mineral spectral libraries from USGS and SPECMin.
+With an oreXpress, oreXplorer or oreXpert geological spectrometer and EZ-ID, a geologist can match the target minerals from outcrops, pits, trenches and benches against three mineral spectral libraries from USGS, SPECMin and GeoSPEC.
 EZ-ID allows the geologist to add spectral match regions to further identify dominant minerals from mixtures by focusing on and matching against the most important features in the spectra.
 For example, in high sulfidation epithermal deposits that might mean focusing on:

 - Alunite with key absorption features at 1440, 1475, 1760, 2165/2206 and 2320nm

 - Pyrophyllite at 1396, 2066/2078, 2168 and 2320nm

 - Kaolinite at 960, 1400/1412, 2160/2206, 2310, 2350 and 2380nm

 - Fast and accurate identification of an unknown mineral to a known spectral library sample